CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.3-Database/lab3.3-database.md

 terraform validate
 ```

-Run terraform plan and verify that three new resources will be created.
-The data source is read by Terraform during the plan generation in order to populate the ARN value for the "kms_key_id" attribute of the aws_db_instance resource.
+Run terraform plan and verify that the new resources will be created.
 ```
 terraform plan
 ```